Tornadoes of 2022: June

-June 7–9
+June 7–9 (United States)

 The SPC issued an enhanced-risk outlook, including parts of southern and western Nebraska, northern Kansas, and extreme northeastern Colorado on June 7.
-Tornadic activity began with an EF1 tornado northwest of Van Tassel, Wyoming, which damaged fences and farm buildings an produced a measured wind gust of 78 mph.
+Tornadic activity began with an EF1 tornado northwest of Van Tassel, Wyoming, which damaged fences and farm buildings and produced a measured wind gust of 78 mph.
 Several weak tornadoes also touched down in southern Nebraska and northern Kansas on the night of June 7, including an EF1 tornado that downed trees and damaged a grain bin in Narka, Kansas.
-Continuing past midnight into June 8, the storm complex produced four tornadoes in or near the Kansas City metropolitan area, including an EF1 tornado that moved through Lenexa and Overland Park, Kansas before crossing into Missouri and dissipating near Grandview.
+Continuing past midnight into June 8, the storm complex produced four tornadoes in or near the Kansas City metropolitan area, including an EF1 tornado that moved through Lenexa and Overland Park, Kansas, before crossing into Missouri and dissipating near Grandview.
 Structures sustained roof and window damage along its path, and trees and light poles were knocked down.
-An EF2 tornado near Buckner, Missouri heavily damaged a metal building, tore a large section of roof off a house, and snapped or uprooted trees.
+An EF2 tornado near Buckner, Missouri, heavily damaged a metal building, tore a large section of roof off a house, and snapped or uprooted trees.
 More tornadoes hit Indiana and Ohio on the afternoon and evening of June 8.
 An EF2 tornado severely damaged a Meijer distribution warehouse, flipped cars and semi-trailers, and damaged trees and roofs in Tipp City, Ohio.
-Another strong EF2 tornado formed near Adelphi, Ohio and caused major tree damage as it passed through the Hocking Hills region near South Bloomingville, deforesting hillsides as it snapped and uprooted numerous large trees.
+Another strong EF2 tornado formed near Adelphi, Ohio, and caused major tree damage as it passed through the Hocking Hills region near South Bloomingville, deforesting hillsides as it snapped and uprooted numerous large trees.
 An EF1 tornado downed numerous trees in and around Springfield, and caused minor damage to homes and outbuildings.
-EF0 tornadoes caused minor damage in the towns of Sardinia, Ohio and Summitville, Indiana as well.
+EF0 tornadoes caused minor damage in the towns of Sardinia, Ohio, and Summitville, Indiana, as well.
 Farther east, a brief tornado caused EF0 damage near Mechanicsville, Maryland.
 On June 9, two final weak tornadoes occurred along the East Coast, including an EF1 tornado damaged trees, homes, a fence, and a shed near Blackwood, New Jersey.
 Farther south, the other tornado produced EF0 damage to trees and structures in Port St. Lucie, Florida.
 A total of 30 tornadoes were confirmed.
+The storm also led to severe flooding in the Birmingham, Alabama metropolitan area on June 8, forcing over 40 people to be rescued.
 The total system caused $1.8 billion in damage.